 - Typical A-level offer

-ABB including History (A) plus English Language at A2 or GCSE Modern Foreign Language (Grade B).Find out more about contextual admissions.
+BBB including History plus English Language at A2 or GCSE Modern Foreign Language (Grade B).Find out more about contextual admissions.

 - Typical International Baccalaureate offer